 \begin{rem*} In general this Definition depends of the choice of the defining function $\rho$.
-But note that, for $p\in\partial\Omega$, it does not and depends only on the restriction of $\brond$ to $\partial\Omega\cap V(p_{0})$. \end{rem*} \begin{sexmexample} ~ \begin{enumerate} \item \emph{Locally lineally convex domains.} A first example of extremal basis concerns the case of a locally convex domain near a point of finite type: it can be easily shown, using the work of Mc Neal \cite{McNeal-convexes-94}, that if $\Omega$ is convex near a point of finite type $p_{0}\in\partial\Omega$, if the canonical coordinate system is chosen so that the last coordinate is the complex normal at $p_{0}$, and, if $P$ is the projection onto the complex tangent space of the defining function of $\Omega$ parallel to the last coordinate, then for each point $p$ in a small neighborhood of $p_{0}$, and each $\delta\leq\delta_{0}$, the $P$-projection of the first $n-1$ vectors of the Mc Neal $\delta$-extremal basis at $p$ (c.f. \cite{Bruna-Charp-Dupain-Annals,McNeal-convexes-94}) is $(K,p,\delta)$-extremal in our sense for a constant $K$ depending only on the data.\\ More generally, the same thing can be done for \emph{locally lineally convex domains} using the work of Conrad, M. \cite{Conrad_lineally_convex} (see \prettyref{sec|Examples-The-lineally-convex-case} for some details). \item \emph{Levi form with comparable eigenvalues.} A second example is given by a pseudo-convex domain having a point of finite type $p_{0}\in\partial\Omega$ where the eigenvalues of the Levi form are comparable (see \cite{Koenig-Cauchy-Riemann-eigenvalues-Levi,Cho-02-Bergman-comparable-Korean,Cho-03-Bergman-comparable-Math-Anal-Appl,Cho-02-metrics-comparable}).
+But note that, for $p\in\partial\Omega$, it does not: it depends only on the restriction of $\brond$ to $\partial\Omega\cap V(p_{0})$.\end{rem*} \begin{sexmexample} ~ \begin{enumerate} \item \emph{Locally lineally convex domains.} A first example of extremal basis concerns the case of a locally convex domain near a point of finite type: it can be easily shown, using the work of Mc Neal \cite{McNeal-convexes-94} (see also \cite{Hef04}), that if $\Omega$ is convex near a point of finite type $p_{0}\in\partial\Omega$, if the canonical coordinate system is chosen so that the last coordinate is the complex normal at $p_{0}$, and, if $P$ is the projection onto the complex tangent space of the defining function of $\Omega$ parallel to the last coordinate, then for each point $p$ in a small neighborhood of $p_{0}$, and each $\delta\leq\delta_{0}$, the $P$-projection of the first $n-1$ vectors of the Mc Neal $\delta$-extremal basis at $p$ (c.f. \cite{Bruna-Charp-Dupain-Annals,McNeal-convexes-94}) is $(K,p,\delta)$-extremal in our sense for a constant $K$ depending only on the data.\\ More generally, the same thing can be done for \emph{locally lineally convex domains} using the work of Conrad, M. \cite{Conrad_lineally_convex} (recall that $\Omega$ is said lineally convex at a point $p\in\partial\Omega$ if there is a neighborhood $U$ of $p$ such that the intersection of the complex tangent space to $\partial\Omega$ at $p$ with $\Omega\cap U$ is empty; see \cite{Kiselman-lineally-convex,Diederich-Fornaess-Support-Func-lineally-cvx} for the precise definition and a useful characterization).
+Some details are given in \secref{Examples-The-lineally-convex-case}. \item \emph{Levi form with comparable eigenvalues.} A second example is given by a pseudo-convex domain having a point of finite type $p_{0}\in\partial\Omega$ where the eigenvalues of the Levi form are comparable (see \cite{Koenig-Cauchy-Riemann-eigenvalues-Levi,Cho-02-Bergman-comparable-Korean,Cho-03-Bergman-comparable-Math-Anal-Appl,Cho-02-metrics-comparable}).